The Early Years (0-5)

 The drawbacks of an au pair include needing to have a spare room for them and the loss of privacy that comes with welcoming someone into your home.
-You will also not receive the Child Care Rebate or Child Care Benefit (see below) for costs associated with an au pair.
+You will also not receive the Child Care Subsidy (see below) for costs associated with an au pair.
 As au pairs are generally not qualified in looking after kids it is very hit and miss as to how good your au pair will be.
 Some are absolutely wonderful and worth their weight in gold while others are bloody woeful.
 Claudia and I had three au pairs look after our girls over a year when Claudia was studying and we experienced the full range of competencies.

-There are a bunch of government payments for families including Family Tax Benefits, Child Care Rebate, Child Care Benefit and Parenting Payment.
+There are a bunch of government payments for families including Family Tax Benefits, Child Care Subsidy and Parenting Payment.

 Family Tax Benefits

 Family Tax Benefits are payments made from the federal government through the Department of Human Services to eligible families.
 The payments come in two parts – Part A and Part B.

-Family Tax Benefit Part A is paid to families with dependent children/students aged up to 22.
+Family Tax Benefit Part A is paid to families with dependent children/students aged up to 19.
 There are a number of boxes that need to be ticked before you can receive this payment, particularly for those in the student category, including passing the rather complicated income test.
-The table at the bottom of this Human Services page shows the cut off income amounts for families with up to six children.
+This Human Services page shows the cut off income amounts for families.